 |Major Axis Rating: 20kN||Minor Axis Rating: 7kN||Open Gate Rating: 7kN|

 At 78mm tall and 50mm wide it makes it about as long as my pointer finger – easily fitting in most people’s palms.
-Even with the miniscule size and weight it is still totally usable though might take a little time to get acquainted with.
+Even with the minuscule size and weight, it is still totally usable though might take a little time to get acquainted with.